 A lecture class with discussion, illustration, and demonstration of the various techniques used in jazz improvisation.
 Each class will introduce specific practice techniques that can be used to develop the craft of jazz improvisation.
 Included will be discussion of different jazz styles along with recordings and transcriptions of major jazz figures.
 This course is highly recommended for students considering any of the jazz improvisation classes or who would like to begin to develop the language used in jazz improvisation.

 Building and retaining a functional repertoire of approximately 30 selected standards and jazz standards that form a common vocabulary and basis for study among jazz musicians.
 Development of skills to effectively memorize the melody, harmony, and rhythm of selected repertoire.
 Recommended for students who plan to take jazz improvisation techniques courses.

 A sequel to PSIJ-215, this course continues the process of building and retaining a functional repertoire of jazz standards in bebop, Latin, ballad, and contemporary styles.
 Continued development of memorization skills applied to learning to play and improvise on approximately 30 tunes.
 Recommended for students who plan to take jazz improvisation techniques courses.

-An upper-level course recommended for students with well-developed improvisation skills and concepts who are interested in further developing their own personal style through detailed application.
-Techniques covered include motive soloing, motive development soloing, and soloing with full and partial rhythm section accompaniment and also with no accompaniment.
+An ideal follow-up to PSIJ-211, this performance-centered class introduces basic skills essential to effective improvisation.
+Techniques covered include memorization procedure for song melody and harmony, listening skills, exercise design, pacing, chord tone soloing, tempo accuracy, swing rhythmic feel, melodic and rhythmic embellishment of song melody, and soloing with full rhythm section accompaniment.
 Development of effective practice skills.
-Music from various periods of jazz (swing, bop, postbop, and contemporary) will be used for demonstration, practice, and performance activities.
+Music from various periods of jazz (swing, bop, postbop, contemporary) will be used for demonstration, practice, and performance activities.
 Classes are leveled and instrumentally balanced; students perform weekly.